Skip to main content

 The book came out of store visits.

 Some sleep on the lottery tickets.
 Some watch the door.
-One won't come down from the ceiling until he's ready.
-The book holds those details in one place, and the archive keeps growing after it.
+One won't come down from the ceiling until she's ready.

 Early readers, on the book.